johndpjr/tsk/README.md

 ```

 ### list
-The `list` command lists the tasks of the given tasklist.
+The `list` command displays the tasks of the given tasklist.
 ```
 usage: tsk list [-h] [tasklist_id]